 The training will be delivered in 3 retreats (a mix of in-person and online offerings with calls and video conferences in between).
-The following is the 2023 LEAP cohort schedule.
-The 2024 schedule is TBD.
+The following is the 2024 LEAP cohort schedule (details TBD).

 The curriculum will be delivered by topic specialists, peers, and the LEAP program director.
 The sessions will utilize various learning and facilitative models and techniques.
 Much of the time will be spent practicing the tools we learn and using each other to hone the skills we acquire.
 Homework will be given to continue practicing between the sessions.
 The program is built around the following curriculum: